 Lightly grease a baking sheet

-- 2 tsp Organ egg replacer with 2 tbs water whisked in
+- 2 tsp Orgran Egg Replacer with 2 tsp water whisked in

 - Mix until you have a firm but pliable dough that forms a ball.
 If it's a bit dry, add in some of the non-dairy milk.

-- Using a teaspoon shape the dough into balls and put onto the baking sheet.
-Squash each ball lightly with a fork so that they flatten out a bit and you have a nice pattern
+- Using a teaspoon shape the dough into balls and put them onto the baking sheet.
+Squash each ball lightly with a fork so that they flatten out a bit and you have a nice pattern.

 If you fancy something with a hit of lemon – try these lemon and coconut cookies.
 They’re amazing!